syn400/syn400/README.md

-## Full-time manufacturing machine setter at 3M Company. <br> I'm learning Front-End programming.

-### Looking for a job 👀
+## Front-End developer at Unlimitech Co.

 ### Tools and languages that I use: